-- From Off mode if V{BAT} rises above the power-on detection threshold (V{th(det)pon}) - From Sleep mode on the occurrence of a CAN, LIN or local wake-up event - From Overtemp mode if the chip temperature drops below the overtemperature protection release threshold, T{th(rel)otp} - From Normal mode if bit MC is set to 00 or a system reset is performed (see Section 6.5)
+- From Off mode if V{BAT} rises above the power-on detection threshold (V{th(det)pon}) - From Sleep mode on the occurrence of a LIN or local wake-up event - From Overtemp mode if the chip temperature drops below the overtemperature protection release threshold, T{th(rel)otp} - From Normal mode if bit MC is set to 00 or a system reset is performed (see Section 6.5)

 In Standby mode, V1 is switched on.
-The CAN and LIN transceivers will either be in a low-power state (Lowpower mode; STBCC/STBCL = 1; see Table 6) with bus wake-up detection enabled or completely switched off (Off mode; STBCC/STBCL = 0) - see Section 6.7.1 and Section 6.8.1.
+The LIN transceiver will either be in a low-power state (Lowpower mode; STBCL = 1; see Table 6) with bus wake-up detection enabled or completely switched off (Off mode; STBCL = 0) - see Section 6.7.1.
 The watchdog can be running in Timeout mode or Off mode, depending on the state of the WDOFF pin and the setting of the watchdog mode control bit (WMC) in the WD_and_Status register (Table 4).